fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 > With Python 3.9.x, the installation of PaddleOCR may fail.
 In that case, please switch to Python 3.8.x.

 3. Load confidential information into the script as environment variables.
-   Copy `.env.sample` file to create `.env` file and set the values according to the instructions in the file.
+   Copy `.env.sample` file to create `.env` file and set the values according to the file contents.

 ## Detect the value of drum-type meter